 Factor Rate: This is the total cost of the money you’re advanced.
 You’ll need to pay back the original sum you receive plus costs.

 Holdback Percentage: If you have a high holdback percentage, the MCA provider takes more out of your daily credit card totals.

 Additional Fees: You might be responsible for setup fees or advance fees that can equal 5% or more.
 Make sure you understand these fees before signing up so you won’t get a surprise when collecting funds.

 Merchant cash advance regulation

 Is there any legal regulation of MCAs?
 The answer is, not really.
-Since MCA companies “purchase” your future credit card sales in exchange for upfront funds, it’s considered a “sale”, not a loan.
+Since MCA companies “purchase” your future credit card sales in exchange for upfront funds, it’s considered a sale, not a loan.
 MCA companies don’t need to follow state usury laws, regulations governing the amount of interest that can be charged on a loan.
 They are almost entirely unregulated because they are not supposed to be loans.
 They are not subject to usury laws or banking laws like the Truth in Lending Act.

 To make sure they get paid, lenders have restrictive stipulations for your business.
 For example, you may be prohibited from making any changes to your credit card processor until after the advance has been repaid.